walles/px/README.md

 fix it.
 Note that just [suid-ing `px.pex` won't work](http://www.faqs.org/faqs/unix-faq/faq/part4/section-7.html), so this point may require some research.
-* When piping to some other command, don't truncate lines to terminal width

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available